AndreaCignoni/pands-project/README.md

 **EXPLORATORY DATA ANALYSIS**

 One plant is linearly separable from the other 2; the latter are not easily separable from each other.
 This is the issue I have planned to solve with my work.
 In order to represent it and overcome this problem which clearly emerge extracting data from the measurement collection,  I have generated different kind of graphs.
-In fact, while the differentiation of the *iris setosa* from the *iris versicolor* and the *iris virginica* species is immidiately depicted by the first sets of plots, drawing a rule that can be applied to differetiate the *iris versicolor* from *the virginica* is quite a more challenging task which is in the end the objective of my analysis: **to classify a new flower as belonging to one of the three species from the 4 measurement provided by the data set**.
+My study is accordingly devided into two parts: the first where the *iris setosa* peculiarity in comparison with the other two species is outlined ; the second where I trace a distinction as clear as possible between the the other two classes, the *iris versicolor* and the *iris virginica*.
+As a matter of fact, while a discrimination between the *iris setosa* and the other two plants emerges from the first set of plots, drawing a rule that can be applied to differetiate the *iris versicolor* from *the virginica* is quite a more challenging task.
+In the end, this is the objective of my analysis: **to classify a new flower as belonging to one of the three species starting from a set of the 4 types of measurements provided by the data frame**.

+1. **HOW *IRIS SETOSA* DIFFERENT CHARACTERISTICS EASILY EMERGE FROM FIRST PLOTS**

 The **histograms** show the *frequency distribution* of a data set and in this case help to visualize which class of flower presents data in *normal distribution* (a bell shaped curve) and which not.
 Spikes in the graphs variations to be pointed out.
 One key concept when working with histograms is the idea of *bins* - how many parts the total range of the data set is divided into.
 Changing the number of *bins* in a histogram does not change the data set.
 It only changes the appearance of the data in the histogram.
-The hist method can accept a few different arguments, but the most important two are:
+The histogram method can accept a few different arguments, but the most important two are:

 **x**: the data set to be displayed within the histogram.
 **bins**: the number of bins that the histogram should be divided into.